 Eastwood, who also produced Heartbreak Ridge, plays Gunnery Sergeant (GySgt) Tom “Gunny” Highway, a 30-plus year veteran and holder of the Medal of Honor who is facing retirement after seeing combat in Korea, the 1965 intervention in the Dominican Republic and – of course – Vietnam.
 Because he has been in the Corps since he enlisted as a young adolescent, Highway is not too thrilled at the prospect of mustering out and feels he still has some role to play in the service.

 Naturally, since the Marine Corps is one of the smallest branches of the military and “Gunny” is well-connected within the network of noncommissioned officers, he arranges to be transferred to the same unit in which he saw combat in Korea.
 En route to his new billet via a Greyhound bus, Highway meets a young, insouciant musician named “Stich” Jones (Mario Van Peebles).
-At a stop in a highway rest area, Stitch asks Highway if he can borrow some money to buy a meal, then steals the older man’s bus ticket and leaves the older man high and dry at the rest stop.
+At a stop in a highway rest area, Stitch asks Highway if he can borrow some money to buy a meal, then steals the older man’s bus ticket and leaves him high and dry at the rest stop.

 Highway eventually arrives at the Second Marine Division base at Camp Lejeune in North Carolina.
 To his dismay, his new commanding officer, Maj.
 Malcolm Powers (Everett McGill) is a former Supply officer who has recently transferred to command an infantry unit.
 A pompous Annapolis graduate, Powers does not like Highway because he is too old-school and doesn’t seem to fit within the more modern Reagan era Marine Corps.